 - The taste should be pleasant and enjoyable, never harsh.
 IT SHOULD BE SMOOTH AND NOT BURN YOUR MOUTH, THROAT, OR NOSE.

 - Some flavors line up with the strain’s aromas and others might suggest a different profile.
-Some strains such as Strawberry Cough offer a bolder taste; some such as Blue Dream are smoother.
+Some strains such as Lemon Skunk offer a bolder taste; some such as Blue Dream are smoother.

 Poor quality flower will leave a severe, harsh taste in the back of your throat and mouth.
 The seeds will taste like burnt popcorn.